vladinator1000/blog/content/blog/shader-editor-part-1.md

 Imagine if you could quickly create these kind of designs in the browser:
 {% video src="/images/design-gpu/slime-mold.mp4" alt="Slime mold simulation blending with text" /%}

-What if you could also stack simulations to create emergent visuals?
+What if you could stack simulations to create emergent visuals?

 {% video src="/images/design-gpu/game-of-life-pong.mp4" alt="Game of life simulation blending with pong" /%}

-This paradigm behind the tool in the videos above lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.
+This paradigm behind the demo you're seeing lets us gain variety, fidelity and performance, at the expense of learning how to write compute shaders.

-Let's call this **technical design**.
-The idea is to create experiences by combining GPU programs and HTML.
-This combination allows us to innovate in visuals and interaction, without having to re-invent technology that works well.
-We're trying to pick constraints in good taste (if there is such a thing), so the important part is we're aiming to make GPUs accessible to designers without sacrificing performance.
+Let's call it **technical design**.
+The idea is to create visual experiences by combining shaders and HTML.
+This combination will allow us to innovate in the areas of visuals, interaction and emergent behavior, without having to re-invent technology that works well.
+In other words:

+Picking constraints that increase expression without sacrificing performance.

 The flow we're targeting:
 1. Create your own shaders using the WebGPU shading language.